SAP-samples/hana-shine-xsa/SHINE-XSA.md

 - core-db - This is the core db package contains Core data models artifacts required to create the tables and other database artifacts (for example, .hdbcds, .hdbsequence, and so on).

+- core-node - This package has the Node.js implementation of Data Generator, Job Scheduler.

-- core-js -This package has the Node.js implementation of Data Generator, PO Worklist, Sales Dashboard (back end).
+- core-xsjs - This package has the Node.js implementation of PO Worklist, Sales Dashboard, Spatial Demo using xsodata libraries.

+- site-content - This package contains the JSON configurations for the Fiori as a Service module.

+- site-web - This package contains the user interface for Fiori as a Service for the SHINE Launchpad.

-- user-db - This package contains the artifacts contains the db artificats for User Creation
+- user-db - This package contains the artifacts contains the db artificats for User Creation.

-- user-js - This package contains the User CRUD implementation in nodejs using xsodata libraries.

 - user-java - This package contains the User CRUD implementation in Java using Java oData V4 libraries.

+- user-xsjs - This package contains the User CRUD implementation in nodejs using xsodata libraries.

 - web - This package contains the user interface for the SHINE Launchpad, Data Generator, and Purchase Order Worklist, Sales Dashboard, User CRUD pplications implemented in SAP UI5.

-- site-content - This package contains site configuration files required for SAP Fiori Launchpad.

-- site-web - This package contains the user interface for the SHINE Fiori Launchpad, Data Generator, Purchase Order Worklist, Job Scheduler, Sales Dashboard, Spatial, and User CRUD applications implemented in SAPUI5.

 ## Prerequisites
 The following components should be installed before SHINE installation on XSA.
 If not installed please contact your system administrator to install them.